marcalva/ambisim/README.md

 ### Droplet data file

-The droplet file contains the following columns
+The droplet data file should contain the following columns in this exact order:

 - **RNA_BC** The RNA barcode sequence identifier (take from 10X whitelist if mapping with CellRanger).
 Any trailing characters such as '-1' should be